Thornton Creek Basin - Sewer Study and Upgrade

 - Stormwater (inflow) rapidly enters sewers via roof drain downspouts, foundation drains, storm drain cross-connections, and through holes in maintenance hole covers.

-If you would like to be updated as the project progresses, please sign up for email updates, and we’ll let you know when new information becomes available.
+Please sign up for email notifications if you want to stay up-to-date as the project progresses.
 We appreciate your help as we all work together towards a clean water future.

 Contact Bibiana Ocheke-Ameh, community services lead, at: